How to Measure SLA: 4 Important Types of Metrics

 3. Response Time

 Response time is also known as latency and is the time it takes a response to return after a request is made.
 This should be low to prevent affecting user experience.
-Slow services mean slow websites.
+Slow services mean slow websites, and it is an important SLA metric to track.
 Here are some ways response time is tracked:

 - First Byte: The time between the browser making a request and receiving the first byte of the response.